 I started with “In This Quiet Hour” and then began listening seriously to the other three.
 I made a playlist with multiple recordings of each song and listened while driving, working, walking.
 I didn’t know any of them when I started, but now I know and love them (except maybe “You Don’t Know What Love Is”… just too depressing!).

 Then I printed out The Great Gig Book as a birthday gift to myself, and the fun began.
-I was surprised by how natural the other three songs felt under my hands.
-After practicing the progression in various keys, experimenting with left-hand patterns, and living with the sound of it for a while, the harmony stopped feeling strange and started feeling good.
+I was surprised by how quickly I picked up the other three songs.
+After practicing the progression in various keys, experimenting with left-hand patterns, and just living with the sound of it for a while, the harmony stopped seeming weird and started to feel good.

 For my “graduation” video for each lead sheet lesson, I simply play the PWJ tune, so I sat down early this morning to work on In This Quiet Hour.
 It was hard when I first learned it — half-diminished sevenths in intervals, ugh — but it’s so much easier now.
 Something has definitely shifted!